sammyrulez/orik-ssh-tunnel/README.md

 cd orik-ssh-tunnel
 ```

-The creation of a virtual env is raccomanded
+The creation of a virtual env is recommended

 ```
 pip install py2app